from pathlib import Path

 Currently, trouver

-uses three ML models:
+uses the following ML models:

-- hyunjongkimmath/information_note_type
+hyunjongkimmath/information_note_type

 - hyunjongkimmath/notation_summarizations_model